Natalie Warner | Designer / Teacher / Writer

 Needles, thread and yarn have been part of my life for as long as I can remember.
-My mum, grandma and aunties were all keen knitters, crocheters, dressmakers and embroiderers and introduced me to the wonders of haberdashery from a tender age.
+My mum, grandma and aunties were all keen knitters, crocheters, dressmakers and embroiderers; they introduced me to the wonders of haberdashery from a tender age.
 My very first sewing box and pink Tomy knitting machine are still in the attic!

-My other interests, and initial career path, focused on literature and research.
-After completing my BA (English Literature) and MA (Medieval Studies) at Royal Holloway, University of London, I worked in a number of research-focused roles at the University of London for six years before realising that I ought to be doing something far more creative with my life.
-In 2009 I began the process of rediscovering my first loves – arts, crafts and music – and my happiness has a lot to do with their increasing importance in my life.
-Music is something I keep for myself to enjoy, but I love sharing my fascination with needlecraft and have met many wonderful people as a result.
+My initial career path focused on the humanities.
+After completing my BA (English Literature) and MA (Medieval Studies) at Royal Holloway, University of London, I worked as a research assistant at the University of London for six years before realising that I ought to be doing something far more creative.
+In 2009 I began the process of rediscovering my first loves – arts, crafts and music – completed a diploma in design at the London College of Fashion, and became a much happier person for it.
+Music is something I keep for myself to enjoy, but I love sharing my passion and fascination with clothing and textiles with other people.

 I switched from research to teaching in 2010, and since then I have gained two teaching qualifications: the PG Certificate in Academic Practice (University of West London, 2017), which conferred Fellowship of the Higher Education Academy; and the City and Guilds Level 3 Award in Education and Training (Morley College, 2020).
 My specialisms include knitwear design and design development, garment construction, garment fitting, pattern cutting, hand and machine knitting, and crochet.
 Past and present employers include Guardian News and Media Group, Morley College, Rowan Yarns, Sew Over It, University of West London, Vogue Knitting and Woman’s Weekly.